alexey-tyurin/fine-tuning-gpt/README.md

 ## 🙏 Acknowledgements

-- OpenAI for providing fine-tuning capabilities
+- OpenAI for providing fine-tuning and evaluation capabilities

 ## Contact Information